 Try It Yourself: Hair Serum for Visibly Longer Hair

-The Science-Backed Benefits of Ashwagandha
+The Hair Benefits of Ashwagandha

-Soothing and Anti-Inflammatory
+Soothing and Anti-Inflammatory Benefits

 Who Should Take Ashwagandha?

-So there you have it!
 If stress is a contributing factor to hair thinning or loss, consider turning to ashwagandha for its amazing mitigating effects.
 Even if stress is not the main issue you’re dealing with, this wonderful adaptogen can still help!